Who needs to comply with DORA? All your questions answered

 Disclaimer (legal note)

-SecureSlate is not a law firm, and this article does not constitute or contain legal advice or create an attorney-client relationship.
-When determining your obligations and compliance with respect to relevant laws and regulations, you should consult a licensed attorney.
+SecureSlate is not a law firm, and this article does not constitute legal advice or create an attorney-client relationship.
+DORA applicability, exemptions, penalties, and oversight processes depend on your entity type, Member State implementation, and contracts.
+Confirm obligations with qualified counsel and competent authorities.

 Need compliance without the complexity?